GradientHQ/symphony-coord/README.md

-# Symphony
+# Symphony-coord

-**A Decentralized Multi-Agent Framework for Edge Devices with Beacon-Guided Task Routing and CoT Voting**
+**Symphony-Coord: Emergent Coordination in Decentralized Agent Systems**

-Symphony is a decentralized multi-agent framework that enables intelligent agents to collaborate across heterogeneous edge devices through beacon-guided task routing and Chain-of-Thought (CoT) voting mechanisms.
+Symphony-Coord is a decentralized multi-agent framework that transforms agent selection into an online multi-armed bandit problem, enabling roles to emerge organically through interaction.

 ## Table of Contents